cerner/terra-framework/packages/terra-disclosure-manager/docs/README.md

 ##### A Note on `registerDismissCheck`

 The function given to registerDismissCheck should return a resolved or rejected Promise.
 If the Promise is resolved, the component is guaranteed to be dismissed.
-If logic needs to execute before the component is dismissed, it is a good idea to execute before returning the resolved Promise.
+If cleanup logic needs to execute before the component is dismissed, it is a good idea to execute before returning the resolved Promise.
 If a rejected Promise is returned, the component will not be dismissed.
 Components can render a prompt or confirmation window to give users control over the dismissal, if desired.

 Example:
 ```javascript